doyousketch2/SatRGB/README.md

 >expands raw 15-bit BGR555 to 24-bit RGB data
 >Truevision TGA

-Can possibly read, need to find a disk with these image types to test on.
+Can possibly read:
 >DGT2 RL - Run Length Encoding
 >DGT2 PP - Packed Pixel data

+Need to find a disk with these image types to test on.
 There's a few more formats, I'll add them, once deciphered.

 Open one file, or an entire directory.